docker/docs/content/language/java/deploy.md

 In this section, you'll learn how to use Docker Desktop to deploy your application to a fully-featured Kubernetes environment on your development machine.
-This lets you to test and debug your workloads on Kubernetes locally before deploying.
+This lets you test and debug your workloads on Kubernetes locally before deploying.

 ## Create a Kubernetes YAML file